wlloyduw/SAAF/tutorial/README.md

 After initial inspection, the workload of the function should be performed.
 In this case, the workload is simply to add the "Hello World" message to the inspector.

-Finally, at the end of functions the delta metrics need to be inspected.
+At the end of a function, the delta metrics need to be inspected.
 Simply call the inspectCPUDeltas, inspectMemoryDeltas, or inspectAllDeltas functions.
 This adds the resource utilization delta attibutes to SAAF's output.
-Then all data from SAAF is finalized and returned with the finish() function.
+The last step is to finalize and return all data from SAAF by calling the finish() function.

 ```python
 # This is just to support Azure.